VinayMayavanshi13/CatalogueOfThings/README.md

 - A documentary about the legendary New York painter Jean-Michel Basquiat.
 It explores Basquiat's rise in the art world, his close relationship with Warhol, and looks at how he coped with scrutiny and fame.
 - [ ]  Banksy Does New York <br/>
 - An eye-opening documentary that follows elusive street artist Banksy as he attempts to create 31 unique pieces of art in 31 days in New York while constantly evading the NYPD.
+- [ ]  Who is America
+- [ ]  The Jinx: The Life and Deaths of Robert Durst

 ## [Anime](https://github.com/VinayMayavanshi13/CatalogueOfThings#Anime)